cukex/DbConnector/README.md

 # DbConnector
-a database connector for .Net
+a database connector and micro ORM for .Net